 Sailesh Mehta, a barrister who specialises in fire law, criticised the inquiry.
 Writing in the Times Brief on 31 October, he said: ‘The inquiry will not look at the financial reasons for building regulation officers’ lack of sufficient scrutiny of the refurbishment works that were the main cause of a fairly ordinary fire becoming an uncontrollable blaze.’
 He also pointed out that the budget for prosecutions of fire safety breaches has been slashed and that despite London having some of the tallest buildings in the world, due to budget cuts, the LFB does not have the necessary equipment to tackle fires in them.

 In a statement to the House of Commons on the report, the prime minister, Boris Johnson, said if the Grenfell tragedy ‘is to become a catalyst for change in our approach to fire safety and, indeed, to social housing more widely, we must get to the truth about what happened and why’ (Hansard HC Debates vol 667 col 383

 , 30 October 2019).
 He also pledged to ‘remove similar cladding on all buildings as soon as possible’ (col 379) and said the government was providing the necessary funds to do so.

-The second phase of the enquiry will focus on the background and decision-making process that led to the building being clad in highly combustible material (see page 21, paras 34.3–34.3 of the report overview).
+The second phase of the enquiry will focus on the background and decision-making process that led to the building being clad in highly combustible material (see paras 34.3–34.3, page 21 of the overview).